-This is the fifth installment of Epsilon Theory’s Election Index.
+This is the sixth installment of Epsilon Theory’s Election Index.
 Our aim with the feature is to lay as bare as possible the popular narratives governing the US elections in 2020.
 That includes narratives concerning policy proposals and candidates found in the news, opinion and feature content produced by national, local and smaller outlets.

 Our first edition covered April 2019, and included detailed explanations of each of the metrics we highlight below.
 If this is your first exposure to our narrative maps, analysis or metrics, we recommend that you start with that primer.

 Almost every successful political campaign is built around a missionary structure which must promote two narratives simultaneously.
 Two very different narratives.
 The first is that the campaign’s chosen candidate is winning – or at the very least accelerating.
 The second is that the candidate is getting an unfair shake, especially in the media.

 Trump’s supporters didn’t just believe their candidate couldn’t get fair treatment in the media in 2016 – they made their contention a core plank of the platform.
 In 2020, it has been a frequent claim from the Biden camp, too.
 Supporters of Warren, Buttigieg, and Klobuchar have all claimed this at one time or another.
 Harris, too.
 I’m honestly not sure there ever were any Steyer supporters, but I’m sure they would have said the same.
 For the #YangGang, celebrating media martyrdom has become a pastime.
 I mean, consider that a briefly popular meme sprang up in which network indifference to Yang was parodied by replacing Yang’s image on debate lineups with headshots of various other famous Asian-Americans.
 Everybody whines about who is being favored in the media.

 But is it true?